Neural Projected Quantum Dynamics: a systematic study: Integration schemes

 \subsection{Taylor decomposition}

-Another relevant decomposition to consider is the order-$s$ Taylor approximation of the propagator.
+Another relevant decomposition to consider is the order-$o$ Taylor approximation of the propagator.
 Its expression

-can be viewed within the framework of \cref{eqn:optimization_UV_expanded} as a single optimization problem ($s=1$) of the form in \cref{eqn:optimization_UV} with $\hat V_1 = \I $ and $\hat U_1 =\sum_{k=0}^s (\hat\Lambda \dd t)^k/k!$.
+can be viewed within the framework of \cref{eqn:optimization_UV_expanded} as a single optimization problem ($s=1$) of the form in \cref{eqn:optimization_UV} with $\hat V_1 = \I $ and $\hat U_1 =\sum_{k=0}^o (\hat\Lambda \dd t)^k/k!$.
 This approach satisfies condition (i) by matching the desired order of accuracy in $\dd t$, but it fails to meet condition (ii) related to computational efficiency.
 Indeed, computing $\hat U_1 \ket{\psi_\theta}$ requires summing over all $N_c$ connected elements of $\hat U_1$.
 As the order $o$ increases, higher powers of $\hat \Lambda$ introduce a growing number of such connected elements, with $N_c \sim \order{N^o}$.
-Therefore, this approach incurs a computational cost that scales exponentially in $o$, making it unviable at higher orders.
+This approach incurs a computational cost that scales exponentially in $o$, making it unviable at higher orders.
 Furthermore, this approach cannot reasonably be used in continuous space simulations, where the square of the Laplacian cannot be efficiently estimated.